Chinese Civil War: Outbreak of war

 The capture of large KMT units provided the CCP with the tanks, heavy artillery and other combined-arms assets needed to execute offensive operations south of the Great Wall.
-By April 1948 the city of Luoyang fell, cutting the KMT army off from Xi'an.
+By April 1948, the city of Luoyang fell, cutting the KMT army off from Xi'an.
 Following a fierce battle, the CCP captured Jinan and Shandong province on 24 September 1948.
+During this period, Battle of Weixian took place, which was an important battle for the CCP to liberate Shandong.
+Through the Weixian Campaign, the CCP controlled the Jiaoji Railway and cut off the connection between Jinan and Qingdao.

 The Huaihai Campaign of late 1948 and early 1949 secured east-central China for the CCP.
+It was the largest military operation of the civil war.
+A large number of KMT troops deserted and changed sides in these conflicts.
 The outcome of these encounters were decisive for the military outcome of the civil war.

-The Pingjin Campaign resulted in the Communist conquest of northern China.
-It lasted 64 days, from 21 November 1948 to 31 January 1949.
+The Pingjin campaign lasted 64 days, from 21 November 1948 to 31 January 1949.
 The PLA suffered heavy casualties while securing Zhangjiakou, Tianjin along with its port and garrison at Dagu and Beiping.
 The CCP brought 890,000 troops from the northeast to oppose some 600,000 KMT troops.
 There were 40,000 CCP casualties at Zhangjiakou alone.
-They in turn killed, wounded or captured some 520,000 KMT during the campaign.
+They in turn killed, wounded or captured some 520,000 KMT troops during the campaign.
+The KMT's defeat in the Pingjin campaign ended its ability to be an effective fighting force on the mainland.

-After achieving decisive victory at Liaoshen, Huaihai and Pingjin campaigns, the CCP destroyed 144 regular and 29 irregular KMT divisions, including 1.54 million veteran KMT troops, which significantly reduced the strength of Nationalist forces.
+After achieving decisive victory through the Liaoshen, Huaihai, and Pingjin campaigns, the CCP destroyed 144 regular and 29 irregular KMT divisions, including 1.54 million veteran KMT troops.

 Stalin initially favored a coalition government in postwar China, and tried to persuade Mao to stop the CCP from crossing the Yangtze and attacking the KMT positions south of the river.
-Mao rejected Stalin's position and on 21 April, and began the Yangtze River Crossing Campaign.
-On 23 April they captured the KMT's capital, Nanjing.
+Mao rejected Stalin's position and on 21 April, began the Yangtze River Crossing Campaign.
+On 23 April, they captured the KMT's capital, Nanjing.
 The KMT government retreated to Canton (Guangzhou) until 15 October, Chongqing until 25 November, and then Chengdu before retreating to Taiwan on 7 December.
-By late 1949 the People's Liberation Army was pursuing remnants of KMT forces southwards in southern China, and only Tibet was left.
+By late 1949, the People's Liberation Army was pursuing remnants of KMT forces southwards in southern China, and only Tibet was left.
 A Chinese Muslim Hui cavalry regiment, the 14th Tungan Cavalry, was sent by the Kuomintang to attack Mongol and Soviet positions along the border during the Pei-ta-shan Incident.

 The Kuomintang made several last-ditch attempts to use Khampa troops against the Communists in southwest China.
 The Kuomintang formulated a plan in which three Khampa divisions would be assisted by the Panchen Lama to oppose the Communists.
 Kuomintang intelligence reported that some Tibetan tusi chiefs and the Khampa Su Yonghe controlled 80,000 troops in Sichuan, Qinghai and Tibet.
 They hoped to use them against the Communist army.